 Polar bears are large.
 A male Polar Bear averages 10 feet tall and 1,500 pounds.
 A female Polar Bear can be 7 feet tall and 650 pounds.

-Under their coat/fur is a layer of blubber that is about 4 inches thick.
+Under their coat/fur is a layer of blubber about 4 inches thick.
 The blubber keeps the polar bear warm.

 Polar Bear Features

 Polar bears have an excellent sense of sight.
-They can see well in the day and at night.
+They can see well during the day and at night.

 A polar bear had a black nose just above their mouth.
 They have an excellent sense of smell.
 They can smell seals from miles away.

-Polar bears have a large mouth with sharp teeth.
+Polar bears have large mouths with sharp teeth.
 They have 42 teeth.
 That they use to hunt, kill and eat prey.

 All Polar Bears are left-handed!

 Polar Bears are the only bear that is considered a marine mammal.
-They are considered a marine mammal because they depend on the marine environment to live.
+They are considered marine mammals because they depend on the marine environment to live.

 Polar bears are also excellent swimmers.
 They can swim 6 miles per hour!
 Polar bears can hold their breath for over one minute.